The Copper Mark Standard Setting Procedure defines the process by which standards are developed and revised.

 CURRENT PUBLIC CONSULTATIONS

-Chain of Custody Standard Revision Terms of Reference
+Chain of Custody Standard Revision: Public Consultation

 - The primary purpose of this revision is to facilitate a dialogue and updates to the standard based on initial learnings from the limited uptake, including addressing barriers to uptake.